feeohnah/portfolio/projects/fondfolio.md

 ![A screenshot from our web app showing the details edit screen where the title and questions of the Fondfolio can be updated.](/images/fondfolio/ff-app-1.png)

-<p class="caption">Shots from our web app where users manage their Fondfolios, including editing the questions and contributions.</p>
+<p class="caption">Shots from our web app where users manage their Fondfolios — edit the questions and contributions.</p>

 ![The homepage of our marketing website.](/images/fondfolio/ff-website-1.png)